imShubh03/Cuberto.com-Homepage-Animation-Clone/README.md

 # Cuberto.com Homepage Animation Clone

-A frontend developer assignment project that recreates key sections and animations from the Cuberto.com homepage.
+A frontend project that recreates key sections and animations from the Cuberto.com homepage.

 ## 🚀 Live Demo